EnzoCalogero/BigQuery_LondonCrimes/README.md

 2. On which of the London Boroughs the number of Crimes is increasing, and which is decreasing?

 3. Which type of criminal event is increasing and which is decreasing?

 ### Files

+1. London Crimes Trends.ipynb

+General introduction to the thematic of the repository.

+2. First Question.ipynb

+All the analysis steps for answering the first question.

+3. Second Question.ipynb

+All the analysis steps for answering the second question.

+4. Third Question.ipynb

+All the analysis steps for answering the third question

+5. README.md

+The present document.

 ### Data Used